Shreyasm22/Hackathon/level1_design2/README.md

-# 31to1 Mux Design Verification
+# 1011 Sequence Detector Design Verification

 The verification environment is setup using [Vyoma's UpTickPro](https://vyomasystems.com) provided for the hackathon.